rust-embedded/book/src/peripherals/using-interior-mutability.md

 A `static` variable can be borrowed as `&foo` without much issue as it is just reading.

-The problem occurs when we try to borrow is as mutable.
+The problem occurs when we try to borrow it as mutable.
 Consider the following:

 ```rust,ignore
 static mut flag: bool = false;